MGA Entertainment: Bratz

+L.O.L.
+Dolls!

+In September 2024, T.I. and Tameka "Tiny" Harris won a $71 million lawsuit against MGA Entertainment, the company behind L.O.L.
+Surprise!
+O.M.G. dolls.
+The lawsuit claimed MGA violated the intellectual property rights of the couple's music group, the OMG Girlz, by copying their image and likeness for more than a dozen dolls.
+The OMG Girlz, a group formed in 2009, includes Bahja Rodriguez, Breaunna Womack, and Zonnique Pullins (Tiny's daughter).
+The court found that MGA's dolls infringed on the trade dress and misappropriated the likeness of the band.

+Other controversies

 The L.O.L.
 Surprise line of dolls have been criticized for being anatomically correct.

 In June 2020, Instagrammer Amina Mucciolo, known as Tasselfairy, alleged a doll in the L.O.L Surprise line called "Rainbow Raver" had plagiarized her likeness from photos posted on social media.
 MGA denied the allegations stating they "deeply respect the artistic and creative community and would not take from a creator in the way suggested."
 MGA founder and CEO Isaac Larian responded to the allegations on Twitter, calling Mucciolo a "Liar and a extortinist[sic] and fraud" and a "disgrace to Black people" and threatening legal action.
 He later deleted these messages and posted an apology before taking down his Twitter account after receiving backlash.

-In August 2020, media outlets reported that L.O.L.
-Surprise dolls, when dunked in cold water, show what seemed to be lingerie, tattoos, and bondage gear.